- Thursday 25 March, 4.30-5.30pm: Submitting an entry to the First Minister's Reading Challenge

 - Tuesday 30 March, 4.30-5.30pm: Nurturing a reading culture for children with additional support needs

 If you would like to hear our recommendations of some great new books for children and young people, plus ideas for how to use them in the classroom, join us on Twitter for #ChildrensBookChat.
-The next chat will be on Wednesday 3 February 8-9pm so make sure you pop the date in your diary.

 What to expect

-Building a reading culture in your school
+Build a reading culture in your school

 This session explores how you and your colleagues can work together to make reading for pleasure a top priority across the whole school.
 It includes real life examples from schools across Scotland, and top tips for using the First Minister's Reading Challenge and other Scottish Book Trust programmes to support your work.

-Building a reading culture in your classroom
+Build a reading culture in your classroom